 To own a townhouse you may spend in the early $190000s in Airdrie.

 A Condo in Airdrie may just fit your bill at around $150,000.

 Average Airdrie Property Tax

 Airdrie does indeed have one of the lowest brackets for property taxes in the province of Alberta.
 This favors startups, businesses as well as families.
 The city calculates the property tax based on market value estimates.
-They determine this market value by assessing commercial, residential and industrial properties in various neighborhoods to calculate the taxes.
-Some of the factors that play a role in this calculation include the property age, size, construction type & quality, location etc. You may estimate your property taxes by using the calculator on the city’s website.
-For example, a residential property assessed at a value of $270000 may have a property tax around $1774.24.
+They determine this market value by assessing commercial, residential, and industrial properties in various neighborhoods to calculate the taxes.
+Some of the factors that play a role in this calculation include the property age, size, construction type & quality, location, etc. You may estimate your property taxes by using the calculator on the city’s website.
+For example, a residential property assessed at a value of $270000 may have a property tax of around $1774.24.